ashfurrow/blog/source/blog/2012-09-19-uicollectionview-example.markdown

 Create a new Xcode project using the "Master-Detail Application" template.

 Open the main Storyboard file.
-We're going to throw away the existing table view and replace it with a sexy new collection view.
+We're going to throw away the existing table view and replace it with a great new collection view.
 The easiest way to do that is to select the existing Master View Controller, shown below, and hit the delete key.

  ![](/img/import/blog/uicollectionview-example/D64FDC4D8F644D60A15675757BC8EA95.png)